lowrycito/handbook/pages/study-manual-general-handbook-26-temple-recommends.md

 In these temple recommend interviews, the bishop and member of the stake presidency also review counsel given in the missionary’s release interview (see [24.8.2](/study/manual/general-handbook/24?lang=eng&id=title_number56-aside6_p2#title_number56 "/study/manual/general-handbook/24?lang=eng&id=title_number56-aside6_p2#title_number56")).
 They discuss the returned missionary’s progress, well-being, and current Church calling.
 They also encourage him or her to continue on a lifelong path of spiritual growth and service.

 If the returned missionary does not have a Church calling, the bishop and stake president make certain that one is extended.
-Returned missionaries may be recommended to serve as temple ordinance workers or volunteers if a temple is nearby (see [25.5](/study/manual/general-handbook/25-temple-and-family-history-work?lang=eng&id=title_number25-p149#title_number25 "/study/manual/general-handbook/25-temple-and-family-history-work?lang=eng&id=title_number25-p149#title_number25")).
+Returned missionaries may be recommended to serve as temple workers if a temple is nearby (see [25.5](/study/manual/general-handbook/25-temple-and-family-history-work?lang=eng&id=title_number25-p149#title_number25 "/study/manual/general-handbook/25-temple-and-family-history-work?lang=eng&id=title_number25-p149#title_number25")).

-26.5.4
+26.5.3

 ### Members Who Have Not Lived in the Same Ward for at Least One Year